jhooyberghs/dashing-zabbix/README.md

 of environments without any direct interaction with VirtualBox and allows developers to use preferred editors and browsers in their native operating system.

-This setup will create a Dashing Ruby on Rails development environment with a sample zabbix dashboard.
+This setup will create a Dashing Ruby on Rails development environment with a sample zabbix dashboard and is based on https://github.com/lynnaloo/dashing-vagrant

 ###  Install Vagrant ###